harleylara/bookmarks/README.md

 # Bookmarks

-Just a collection of my personal bookmarks.
+This is just a collection of my personal bookmarks.

 ## Content